Winter refection 2025 // 8:09 PM// 10/08/2025

 This is a cold, sad place to live but its comfortable, known and well rehearsed so many people choose to live there.

 Terrible views, neglected dead space, outdated wallpapers and half finished renovations but its a home nonetheless.
-To choose to make it better is not a choice that would bring about more comfort, infact it would be a big disruption.
-Much like winter itself.
+To act on making it better is not a choice that would bring about more comfort, infact it could be a big disruption.
+Much like winter itself - somethings get worse, before they get better.

 Other times we will stay comforting ourselves inside and perpetually avoid the cold conditions of self revival.
 We will get caught in our own lies, tunnel in, gather the ancillary of people around us to reinforce our narrative and there we can stay.
 Mind spinning on a negative.